 “I let go of worries that drain my energy” Oh Dear, at best this will put you in bed for a week!

 These are from actual lists of positive affirmations on the internet.
 Very scary indeed!
 So do be careful who you follow for advice on affirmations!

-While I’m talking affirmations, I’d like to share my ‘empowered version’ of The Serenity Prayer.
+While I’m talking good and bad affirmations, I’d like to share my ‘empowered version’ of The Serenity Prayer.

 By simply re-scripting with my 'PPP' golden rule you will have my magically empowering version of: